SUSE/kiwi_sle15/doc/source/working_with_images/custom_partitions.rst

    partition with the option to be also placed at the end of the table.
 For details lookup `spare_part` in :ref:`image-description-elements`

-2. There can be no gaps in the partition table
+2. By default there are no gaps in the partition table

-   The way partitions are configured does not allow for gaps in the table.
-As of today there was no use case were it made sense to leave a gap between table entries.
+   The way partitions are configured is done such that there are no gaps in the table of the image.
 However, leaving some space free at the **end** of the partition geometry is possible in the following ways:

    * **Deploy with unpartitioned free space.**

-     To leave space unpartitioned on first boot of a disk image it is possible to configured an `<oem-systemsize>` which is smaller than the disk the image gets deployed to.
+     To leave space unpartitioned on first boot of a disk image it is possible to configure an `<oem-systemsize>` which is smaller than the disk the image gets deployed to.
 Details about this setting can be found in :ref:`image-description-elements`

+   * **Build with unpartitioned free space.**

+     To leave space unpartitioned at build time of the image it is possible to disable `<oem-resize>` and configure an `<oem-systemsize>` which is smaller than the kiwi calculated disk size or the fixed setting for the disk size via the `size>` element.

    * **Build with unpartitioned free space.**